 - Depending on the size of the data files you uploaded the time taken to process them will vary.

-- Once completed a [download] button will allow you to retrieve the CSV file.
+- Once completed a [download] button will allow you to retrieve the zipped CSV file(s).

-The CSV Specification is available to help you understand the data shown in this file.
+The CSV Specification is available to help you understand the data shown in this files.

 Each item you upload will have a status: